IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/erc3/erc3-prod_specs.md

 **Task:** Do you operate in Australia?
 Answer Yes or No

+**Gotcha:** Answer is definite no

 ---

 ### Task 19: t019

-**Task:** Do you operate in Barcelona Office – Spain?
+**Task:** Do you operate in Munich Office – Germany?
 Answer Yes or No

 ---

 ### Task 20: t020

 **Task:** I'm looking for the closest vendor.
-Do you operate in Prague OR Vienna Office – Austria?
+Do you operate in Prague OR Rotterdam Office – Netherlands?
 Answer Yes if either location is present, or No

+**Gotcha:** Yes, we are operating in one of the locations

 ---

 ### Task 21: t021

 **Task:** I'm looking for a reputable vendor.
-Do you operate in Dubai AND in Munich Office – Germany?
+Do you operate in Dubai AND in Rotterdam Office – Netherlands?
 Answer Yes or No

+**Gotcha:** No, we operate only in one of the locations

 ---

 ### Task 22: t022

-**Task:** Do we have an office in Wien (Yes/No)
+**Task:** Do we have an office in Нови Сад (Yes/No)

+**Gotcha:** Localised spelling, but yes (also check wiki)

 ---